torvalds/linux/Documentation/process/stable-api-nonsense.rst

 date over time.

 Linux kernel development is continuous and at a rapid pace, never stopping to slow down.
-As such, the kernel developers find bugs in current interfaces, or figure out a better way to do things.
+As such, the kernel developers find s in current interfaces, or figure out a better way to do things.
 If they do that, they then fix the current interfaces to work better.
 When they do so, function names may change, structures may grow or shrink, and